tico24/argo-workflows/docs/argo-server-sso.md

 RBAC config is installation-level, so any changes will need to be made by the team that installed Argo.
 Many complex rules will be burdensome on that team.

 Firstly, enable the `rbac:` setting in [workflow-controller-configmap.yaml](workflow-controller-configmap.yaml).
-You likely want to configure RBAC using groups, so add `scopes:` to the SSO settings:
+You almost certainly want to be able to configure RBAC using groups, so add `scopes:` to the SSO settings:

 ```yaml
 sso: